Jackie Chan: I AM Green Hero

 Jackie Chan: Green Hero Exhibition, Leonardo Museum, Salt Lake City - courtesy of The Leonardo Museum

-I’m an environmently (conscious) person.
-On a typical set, when you have a car crash, one car is gone - wasted - and you buy a new car.
-I try to use a seat-belt, do my best to stop waste, to reuse things on the movie set again, and not just destroy things.
+“I’m an environmentally conscious person.
+On a typical set, when there’s a car crash, one car is destroyed—and that’s waste.
+You buy a new car.
+I try to use a seatbelt, do my best to stop waste, and reuse things on the set instead of just destroying them.

 Jackie Chan speaking at ‘FOCUS: Understanding Environmental Protection and Sustaining a Civilisation Through Reuse and Redesign’ in Salt Lake City, Utah - Courtesy of the Artist